 Included in Appendix "C" hereto is a copy of the audited financial statements of the City for the fiscal year ended December 31, 2011, audited by of Postlethwaite & Netterville, A Professional Accounting Corporation, and their report, dated as of June 29, 2012, is included therein.
+Included in Appendix "D" hereto is a copy of the Annual Statement of the Board of Liquidation for the fiscal year ended December 31, 2011, including the independent Auditor's report of Paciera, Gautreau & Priest, LLC, Certified Public Accountants, dated as of March 8, 2012.
 The audited financial statements pertaining to the City which are included in this Official Statement have been included in reliance upon said report; however, such Auditors have not consented to inclusion of the financial statements herein and have not performed any additional review procedures related thereto.
 The Auditors did not perform any procedures relating to any of the information in this Official Statement.